ttiny/deploy/README.md

 key (if you plan to use private repositories).
 For more information check the [tutorial on GitHub](https://help.github.com/articles/generating-ssh-keys/).

-Additionally, to be able to perform bulk commands, that is commands on multiple projects or branches, **deploy** will try to use the web APIs to determine the available repositories and/or branches.
+Additionally, to be able to perform bulk commands, that is commands on multiple branches, depending on your configuration **deploy** may need to use the web APIs to determine the available branches.
 For this to work `credentials` configuration must be supplied.

 #### Credentials configuration
-It is not mandatory, but without it you will not be able to execute commands like `deploy sync "*"" "*"`.
+It is not mandatory, but without it you will not be able to execute commands like `deploy sync myproject "*"`, or it will work only for manually defined branches.

 ##### GitHub
 You can authenticate for GitHub either with your username and password or with [access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
 If both are supplied `token` will be preferred.
 You can give multiple authentications for different users or organisations.